top of page

 The adjective 'recalcitrant' finds its etymological origins in the Latin word 'recalcitrans,' which is a combination of 're,' indicating 'back' or 'against,' and 'calcitrare,' meaning 'to kick.'
 In Latin, 'recalcitrans' referred to an obstinate or unruly horse that kicked back against attempts to control it.
 This term was later adopted into English as 'recalcitrant,' retaining its essence of being stubbornly resistant to authority or control, often in a rebellious or non-cooperative manner.
 The etymology of 'recalcitrant' vividly portrays the image of a defiant horse kicking back, serving as a metaphor for individuals or entities that resist direction or authority in a similarly unyielding manner.

-Quiz: Find the meaning of the adjective recalcitrant:
+Find the correct meaning of the adjective recalcitrant:

 Try Again!